SarahPendhari/TumorSense/README.md

 ## Conclusion
 The selection of appropriate models is crucial for enhancing the accuracy and effectiveness of brain tumor detection algorithms.
 By comparing VGG-16, VGG-19, InceptionV3, ResNet50, and MobileNet, this study aims to contribute to the development of efficient models for identifying brain tumors, ultimately improving patient outcomes.

+VGG-16 proves to be the best algorithm for this task.

 ## Usage
 To run the project: